Martin Westerstrand

 Martin Skans Westerstrand (born 6 December 1973) is a Swedish musician from Gothenburg.
 In 1995 he founded hard rock band LOK.
-He was the lead singer there until the band was dissolved in 2002.
-After that, he and LOK – bassist Daniel Cordero started the band Rallypack together with guitarist Max Flövik and drummer Ian-Paolo Lira.
+He was the lead singer until the band was dissolved in 2002.
+After that, he and LOK-bassist Daniel Cordero started the band Rallypack together with guitarist Max Flövik and drummer Ian-Paolo Lira.
 In 2006 they changed the band name to Lillasyster (Little Sister), and released their first album in 2007.